Human trafficking has significantly detrimental repercussions on survivors and their loved ones.

 Who Are the Survivors of Human Trafficking?

-Survivors of human trafficking come in all shapes and sizes, no matter their race, age, race, identified gender, sexual orientation, or ethnicity.
+Human and sex trafficking survivors come in all shapes and sizes, no matter their race, age, race, identified gender, sexual orientation, or ethnicity.

 The U.S. Department of State lists the below groups of people as the most vulnerable to human trafficking in the United States: